mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *god is a metaphor for that which trancends all levels of intellectual thought. it's as simple as that.*
+> *it is curious that physical courage should be so common in the world and moral courage so rare.*

 </div>
 <!-- quote-end -->